 In some areas there may be a confusing amount of 50 / 60Hz power signals.
-Lift the locator 50mm / 2" from the ground and continue the sweep, or if using an RD7100PL / RD7100PLG locator, use the key to switch from Power mode and use Power Filters to discriminate individual lines.
+Lift the locator 50mm / 2" from the ground and continue the sweep, or use the key to switch from Power mode and use Power Filters to discriminate individual lines.